HaikuTeam/animator/QA.md

 I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok I can ungroup the Moto artboard without a problem
-I can multi-rotate elements in a legacy project (pre-3.3) The "secret `<div>`" in a group of elements isn't selectable (the hitbox of the group is bounded by the transform box) I can scale an element down to near zero in either dimension without a problem I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem I can ungroup a group of components
+The "secret `<div>`" in a group of elements isn't selectable (the hitbox of the group is bounded by the transform box) I can scale an element down to near zero in either dimension without a problem I can ungroup a group of components
 I can copy+paste a component
 I delete an instance of a component from the stage, and then undo this